GeoscienceAustralia/ptha/propagation/SWALS/README.md

 your system, along with the ncdf4 R package, although you can run the models alone without R.

-For spherical coordinate applications, see the example in examples/generic_model.
+For spherical coordinate applications with an internally generated tsunami source, see the example in [examples/generic_model](examples/circular_island).
+Currently we do not provide the data to run that example (since it would be large), but it can be run if the user provide raster files with the elevation and initial stage.

 Compilation details